Native Integration Guide

 3.1 About Tenant

-The tenant can be represented as the value or an object on which API calls can be registered.
+The tenant represents the value or object on which API calls can be registered.

 There are two types of tenants:

-• Root Tenant: stores details about enrolled user biometric informatiom and digital assets
+- Root Tenant: Stores details about enrolled user biometric information and digital assets.

 The application is expected to register a tenant only once.
 If an existing tenant is set, the application will load it after validating the license key.